 How to coach soccer: A principle-driven approach

-The first thing Watt emphasizes is that there is no one-size-fits-all approach to being a soccer coach; there are multiple options when it comes to player development and session design, and we must make decisions based on their suitability for our players and the environment we’re trying to create.
+The first thing Watt emphasizes is that there is no one-size-fits-all approach to coaching soccer; there are multiple options when it comes to player development and session design, and we must make decisions based on their suitability for our players and the environment we’re trying to create.

 Through the first phase of a season, Watt focuses on getting to know his players and building a relationship with them.
 By assessing things like their responses to different situations, their current level of ability, the challenges they face, and their motivation for playing soccer, it’s possible to open a dialogue with players and help them establish their goals — whether for the short-term or the season ahead.
 Getting to know children as individuals and forming this connection with them is key to engaging them and effectively supporting their development.